in

 Sony Venice 2 used for Avatar 2 : The Way of Water

-I’ll be honest, I’ve never been a fan of Sony.
-I am more of a Canon Fanboy and I like to buy from a camera specialize brand.
-Since Sony is the kind of company who makes tons of electronics my thought process was : they don’t have the inherent philosophy and passion to create great products in each of their fields.
+I’ll be honest; I’ve never been a fan of Sony.
+I am a Canon fanboy and prefer to buy from a camera-specific brand.Since Sony is the kind of company that makes tons of electronics, my thought process was that they don’t have the inherent philosophy and passion to create great products in each of their fields.

 The truth is that Sony is just too good at everything.
-They make the best TV’s, the best gaming consoles, the best headphones, etc. They are simply very good at innovating and creating better products.
+They make the best TVs, the best gaming consoles, the best headphones, etc. They are simply very good at innovating and creating better products.

 Sony Venice 2 mounted inside the Jet Fighter’s cockpits in Top Gun 2

 It’s perhaps not Arri Alexa or Red like.
-But it’s been enough of a primary camera to shoot two of the most commercially successful movies of 2022 : Avatar 2 : The Way of Water and Top Gun 2.
+But it’s been enough of a primary camera to shoot two of the most commercially successful movies of 2022: Avatar 2: The Way of Water and Top Gun 2.

-Sony was also one of the first to market in the mirrorless full frame market, therefore they benefit from a larger and more cohesive choice of lenses.
-To be honest their products are also better engineered and more adapted to video.
+Sony was also one of the first to market in the mirrorless full-frame market; therefore, they benefit from a larger and more cohesive choice of lenses.
+To be honest, their products are also better engineered and more adapted to video.
 It seems like they just have more money to spend than other companies.

 Why choosing the A7S III ?